nais/doc/docs/README.md

 ## About security and privacy when using platform services

 In general, the necessary agreements and assessments regarding security and privacy for use of the NAIS platform in GCP are in place.
-The summary of this can be read in:
-[NAIS on GCP - privacy and security](https://navno.sharepoint.com/:w:/r/sites/Skystrategi817/Shared%20Documents/General/Personvern%20og%20sikkerhet/GCP/NAIS%20(GCP)%20-%20personvern%20og%20sikkerhet.docx?d=wd94444c57c0348b9b7ab34863488c684&csf=1&web=1&e=j3dUzd).
+A summary can be found in: [NAIS on GCP - privacy and security](https://navno.sharepoint.com/:w:/r/sites/Skystrategi817/Shared%20Documents/General/Personvern%20og%20sikkerhet/GCP/NAIS%20(GCP)%20-%20personvern%20og%20sikkerhet.docx?d=wd94444c57c0348b9b7ab34863488c684&csf=1&web=1&e=j3dUzd).
 This document is only available for NAV employees and in Norwegian.

-For services from NAIS, a security assessment ([*ROS*](./legal/app-ros.md)) has already been carried out.
+A security assessment ([*ROS*](./legal/app-ros.md)) has been carried out covering the services that NAIS offers.
-Teams who wish to use the service are responsible for assessing whether the security is sufficient for their use.
+Teams that wish to use NAIS are responsible for assessing whether the security is sufficient for their use.
-Most safety assessments are documented in the PowerApps application TryggNok.
+Most safety assessments are documented in the PowerApps application [TryggNok](https://navno.sharepoint.com/sites/intranett-it/SitePages/Skal-du-bruke-TryggNok-for-f%C3%B8rste-gang-.aspx) (internal link).
-[Contact the NAIS team](#contact-the-nais-team) if you can´t find a relevant security assessment.
+[Contact the NAIS team](#contact-the-nais-team) if you can't find a relevant security assessment.

 In NAV, we conduct Privacy Impact Assessments ([*PVK*](./legal/app-pvk.md)) to document that we operate in accordance with GDPR.
-Each team must have a PVK for the processing of personal data that they do.
+Each team must have a PVK that covers any processing of personal data that may occur in their applications.

-When a team adopts new technology, it may trigger a change in the privacy impact.
-If so, the team should update the PVK.
+Adopting a new technology may also impact privacy, in which case the team should update their PVK.
 ROS will often include information security, and can provide support in the completion of the PVK.

-When a team wants to process personal data in a whole new way, the existing PVK might not cover this purpose.
-In this case, a new PVK is required in order to document the purpose and legal basis for the treatment.
+If the team wants to process personal data in a new way, the existing PVK might not cover that purpose.
+This requires a new PVK in order to document the purpose and legal grounds for the treatment.
 A legal coach from "juridisk seksjon" can assist with such an assessment.

 ## On-call services
 NAIS has a 24/7 on-call service for operation and troubleshooting of the on-premises and GCP platforms, as well as third-party suppliers Aiven.

+During regular working hours, you can mention @nais-team on Slack.

 The on-call service is to be used for production environment events outside regular working hours only.
-Use slack mention @nais-team during regular working hours.

-The on-call service is rotated, but the person on-call at the moment can be found in the slack user group "nais-vakt".
-The on-call phone number can be found in the header of the [nais slack](https://nav-it.slack.com/archives/C5KUST8N6).
+The on-call service is rotated, the person on-call can be found in the Slack user group "nais-vakt".
+The on-call phone number can be found in the header of the [NAIS Slack](https://nav-it.slack.com/archives/C5KUST8N6).

-Response time for a request should be no more than 30 minutes for slack mentions (@nais-vakt).
+Response time for a request should be no more than 30 minutes for Slack mentions (@nais-vakt).

 ## Contact the NAIS team

 The team can be found on [Slack](https://nav-it.slack.com/messages/C5KUST8N6/).

-### NAM
+### Would your team like to work more closely with NAIS?
 If your team would like closer follow-up for a period (or permanently), we would happily dedicate someone from NAIS as your NAM(s) - short for "NAIS Account Managers".
-This means we will create a dedicated slack channel for nais/team-communication and have meetings when/if required to discuss your concerns, issues, or wishes for the platform.
+This means we will create a dedicated Slack channel for NAIS/team-communication and have meetings if required to discuss your concerns, issues, or wishes for the platform.

 ---
 Also, follow us on Twitter [@nais\_io](https://twitter.com/nais_io)!